f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

 Uploading BIG-IP Next Tenant Images via webUI
 ---------------------------------------------

-Before deploying any tenant, you must ensure you have a proper tenant software release loaded into F5OS.
+Before deploying any BIG-IP Next tenant, you must ensure you have a proper tenant software release loaded into F5OS.
 Under **Tenant Management** there is a page for uploading tenant software images.
-There are TMOS images specifically for rSeries.
-Only supported rSeries TMOS releases should be loaded into this system.
-Do not attempt to load older or even newer images unless there are officially supported on rSeries.
+There are BIG-IP Next tenant images specifically for F5OS based systems.

 You can upload a tenant image via the webUI in two different places.
 The first is by going to the **Tenant Management > Tenant Images** page.
 There are two options on this page; you can click the **Import** button and you will receive a pop-up asking for the URL of a remote HTTPS server with optional credentials, and the ability to ignore certificate warnings.